Direct Mentorship Roles

-Instrument lessons take place Monday through Friday, during the first half of the day (9:15 AM-11:45 AM).
-Instrument Instructors are encouraged to attend at least one final performance, and may be requested to help lead a “Meet Your Instrument” workshop on the first day of camp.
+Instrument lessons take place Sunday from 1:50 PM - 3:20 PM as well as Monday through Thursday during the first half of the day (9:15 AM-11:45 AM).
+Instrument Instructors are encouraged to attend at least one final performance.

 Band Coaches work in pairs and facilitate a band working together.
 The band’s goal is to write one song, practice it, and perform it at the final showcases.
 There are infinite ways to reach this goal!
 You are there to keep the band members focused and to offer help in writing and arranging their song.
 A good Band Coach keeps things moving, helps the band communicate, and keeps track of the song and its different parts while making sure everybody can contribute and feel like their opinions are being respected and valued.
 We are looking for people who are familiar instructing teenagers and/or who have some musical background or experience.

-Band practices take place Monday through Friday, during the second half of the day (M-Th 2:15 PM-4:45 PM, F 1:45 PM-4:15 PM).
-Band Coaches are also required to attend each of the final performances on Saturday, June 30th at 7:30 PM and Sunday, July 1st at 3:00 PM, and may be on call during the day Saturday if their band requires extra practice time.
+Band practices take place Monday through Saturday during the second half of the day (M-Th 2:15 PM - 5:00 PM, F 12:15 PM - 2:30 PM followed by a dress rehearsal until 5:00 PM, and Sa 3:00 PM - 4:15 PM).
+Band Coaches are also required to attend each of the final performances on Saturday, June 29th at 7:30 PM and Sunday, June 30th at 3:00 PM, and may be on call during the afternoon Saturday if their band requires extra practice time.

 Counselors are the glue that keeps camp running smoothly!
 Counselors lead the daily morning circle, closing circle, and additional activities throughout the week of camp.
 They coordinate and run team building exercises on the first day of camp and help facilitate band formation activities.
 They are available to help during emergencies, work with campers one-on-one or to help mediate conflicts.